 Notably, B. bifidum MIMBb75 had mucosal adhesive properties, adding to other suggestions that impaired intestinal barriers are perhaps at the root of IBS.
 The team thinks these dead bacterial cells are somehow able to stick to the stomach lining in the same way live probiotics do.
 This may then strengthen the gut barrier, offering greater protection against bad bacteria and toxins, which could otherwise contribute to symptoms of IBS.

 For the first time, these findings suggest dead probiotics could be just as effective as live probiotics – opening up the chance for longer shelf life.
 Given the probiotic treatment worked in a third of IBS patients, it could spell a major shift in how we use microbes for bettering IBS.

 - Keep a Food and Symptom Journal.
 This will help you notice patterns in your flare-ups and help identify (or dismiss!) any IBS triggers.

 - Have a Handy Toolbox.
-Certain herbs and supplements are complement your lifestyle changes, and help improve daily IBS discomfort.
+Certain herbs and supplements complement your lifestyle changes and help improve daily IBS discomfort.
 Namely, peppermint is well-known for its therapeutic properties – helping to increase gut motility and reduce abdominal cramping.
-Furthermore, ground flaxseeds can have laxative effects, and help get your symptom moving.
+Furthermore, ground flaxseeds can have laxative effects, and help get your symptoms moving.
 In this way, do your own research, and find what may aid your specific struggle.